Explanatory

 California has a deep shortage of available housing, particularly for low-income families.
 One major challenge to fixing the problem is that it’s more expensive to build affordable housing than anywhere else in the country.

 We found one project that cost more than $1 million per apartment to build and showed that decisions made by the state government and cities were the key drivers of why it’s more costly in California than elsewhere.
+We followed the continued rising price tag, finding more than a half dozen affordable housing projects over $1 million per apartment two years after our initial investigation published.

-Los Angeles Times, August 15, 2018
+Los Angeles Times, June 29, 2017

 California won’t meet its climate change goals without a lot more housing density in its cities